-Sing it; 'tis no matter how it be in tune, so it make noise enough.
+Sing it.
+'Tis no matter how it be in tune, so it make noise enough.
+SECOND LORD.

-SONG.
+[Sings.]

-What shall he have that kill'd the deer?
+What shall he have that killed the deer?

 His leather skin and horns to wear.

+Then sing him home:

-[The rest shall hear this burden:] Then sing him home.
+[The rest shall bear this burden.]

-Take thou no scorn to wear the horn;
+Take thou no scorn to wear the horn.
 It was a crest ere thou wast born.

-Thy father's father wore it;

-And thy father bore it.

-The horn, the horn, the lusty horn,

-Is not a thing to laugh to scorn.
+Thy father's father wore it And thy father bore it.
+The horn, the horn, the lusty horn Is not a thing to laugh to scorn.